 Outcome.
 This subtask will lead us to determine if the PrPSc subassemblies differ by the architecture of their respective suPrP.
 In other words, if it exists an intrinsic heterogenic structuration of suPrP leading to the formation PrPSc substructure.
 Or structural diversification of PrPSc assemblies occurs during structural fluctuations during the condensation of a commune suPrP.
 The fluctuation could be environmental and joints the subtask 1.1.4.

+Synergetic outcome: The synergetic outcome of this subtask will have important impact on the modeling of network of exchange.
+Indeed if it exists two type suPrP differing in size their interconversion will involve either a relies or recapture of monomer.

 Task 1.3 Dynamic of PrPSc assemblies and exchange process.